Rocky Fire: Progression

 The Rocky Fire continued to burn actively that night and through the following day.
-Fire personnel abandoned the containment lines they had built on the northern/eastern flanks, retreating several miles further north to California State Route 20 (CA 20) and further east to California State Route 16 (CA 16).
+Fire personnel abandoned the containment lines they had built on the northern/eastern flanks, retreating several miles further north to California State Route 20 and further east to Route 16.
 There, they conducted firing operations, burning off fuel between the highways and the fire itself so as to halt its growth in those directions.
 The Rocky Fire reached approximately 54000 acres in burned area with five percent containment by the end of Sunday, August 2.